matomatical/UoM-WAM-Spam/README.md

 Does your results page contain results for multiple degrees?
 You might not have configured `DEGREE_INDEX` correctly!
 Try setting it to `0` instead of `None`.

-If that doesn't fix the problem, you could watch the script trying to find your WAM by setting `DRIVER_OPTIONS.headless = False`.
+If that doesn't fix it, you could watch the script trying to find your WAM by setting `DRIVER_OPTIONS.headless = False`, and see if something else might be causing the problem.